 - Continuous Identity Authentication Using Multi-modal Physiological Sensors proposed multiple physiological sensors that could be used for this purpose, including eye position, pupil size, skin conductivity, blink rate, etc.

-Users of modern web applications and mobile devices demand strong security measures that don’t get in the way of normal activities.
-Continuous user authentication could help fulfill such seemingly unattainable demands by passively tracking relevant sensors and metrics, getting on the way only after observing an anomaly that exceeded a reasonable threshold.
+Users of modern applications, systems and devices value strong security measures to safeguard sensitive data, but only if they don’t get in the way of normal activities.
+Continuous user authentication can help fulfill such seemingly unattainable demands by passively tracking relevant sensors and metrics, getting on the way only when an anomaly arises or when the user fails to seamlessly authenticate.